The 5 best website builders for small businesses

 You can read our GoDaddy pricing page for a deeper insight into the different packages, but here’s a summary of its three affordable plans (billed annually):

-5. Shopify: best for expanding online shops
+5. Shopify: best for online sellers

 The Startups "Recommended" award is a pink circle with a brushstroke in the center displaying the words "Recommended", with the Startups logo on top, and the year 2026 at the bottom.